Issue a Credential using OIDC Bridge

 To get started issuing credentials using OIDC Bridge, check out the following tutorials:

-- Setup an OpenID Provider — An OpenID Provider is an externalized service which provides federated identity management on behalf of the user.
+Set up an OpenID Provider — An OpenID Provider is an external service which provides federated identity management on behalf of the end-user.